-Component 1: Shakespeare and Post - 1914 Literature
+Component 1: Shakespeare and Post-1914 Literature

-Through the study of one Shakespeare play (Macbeth) and one Post - 1914 British novel (Woman in Black), students will:
+Through the study of one Shakespeare play and one Post - 1914 British novel, students will:

 - Analyse how language, form and structure are used to create meaning and effects, using relevant subject terminology where appropriate. - Maintain a critical and informed response and demonstrate an understanding of the relationship between the text and the context in which it was written.